benblack769/sysHW3/readme.md

 cache.h | Assigned header file
 replacement.h | Eviction policy API
 hash_cache.c | Final cache implementation
-replacement.h |
-replacement.h |
-replacement.h |
-replacement.h |
+lru_replacement.c | LRU code using the replacement.h interface
+test.c | The test code with the main function basic_cache.c | A kind of shitty and mostly non-functional cache implementation (currently commeted out) link.h | Helper header for basic_cache.c (not included by main project)

-### Success and status
+## Success and status

 Serious memory leaks.

-Kind of bad performance: 10,000,000 sets, deletes and gets on a working set of 500,000 elements takes over a minute.
-While this is less than quadratic
+Constant time performance:

+Time for 1,000,000 iters on sets of around 50,000 keys is around 0.27 seconds Time for 10,000,000 iters on sets of around 500,000 keys is around 3.4 seconds

+This appears to be scaling liniarly with number of iterations, which means that each key access is probably constant time.

+Cycles per op = (3s * 3ghertz) / 10,000,000iters = 900 cycles/iter which reasonable to assume for constant time, even if it is kind of slow.

+## Design

 ### Testing